rogers4815/clockworksDSA/README.md

 * Listen for HTTP request from devices
 * If [RTP Ping](#rtp-ping-ready-to-process):
- * Strip any results from ping and enter in database
+ * Strip any results from ping and add to Segment
  * Log to [Ping Queue](#ping-queue)
  * [Respond](#rtp-response)
 * If [RTO Ping](#rto-ping-reset-time-out):